null--/aaron/README.md

 Imagine those hard times that you were inside an unknown network trying to discover how things work by looking at anything, just to find out a way to go *deeper and deeper* inside that **jungle of connected electronic devices**.
 Going deeper means you need to find new targets, but how?
 Yes!
 That cool **netstat -an** command, shows valuable network information.<br>
 But, did you ever try to analyze 10000 lines of *netstat* result?
-THAT'S HELL OF HARD WORK! so you may use grep, awk, cut, sort, uniq and a bunch of | (pipes) trying to make one those magical single line commands and reduce the netstat result to 1000 lines!
+THAT'S HELL OF A HARD WORK! so you may use grep, awk, cut, sort, uniq and a bunch of | (pipes) trying to make one those magical single line commands and reduce the netstat result to 1000 lines!
 That's geek but you need something more visual!

 Any advanced hacking or black-box penetration testing project starts with a short list of known targets.
 After exploiting